pnnl/rofi/README.md

 ----------------
 In the following, assume that ROFI source code has been downloaded in $(SRCDIR)

-0. If ROFI has been cloned from the GIT repository, generate the configure script:
+0. If ROFI has been cloned from the GIT repository, generate the configure script and populate uthash submodule:

 `autoreconf --install`
+`git submodule update --init`

-1. Configure ROFI for your system:
+1. Configure ROFI for your system:  (can be buildt in source or out of source)

-`./configure --prefix=/Users/gioi152/workspace CPPFLAGS=-I$USER_INC CFLAGS=-O3 LDFLAGS=-L$USER_LIBS`
+`./configure --prefix=/${HOME}/workspace CPPFLAGS=-I$USER_INC CFLAGS=-O3 LDFLAGS=-L$USER_LIBS`

 where `$USER_INC` and `$USER_LIBS` point to the installation directories for header files (e.g., uthash.h) and libraries (e.g., libfabrics.so) of dependencies.
 Passing `--enable-debug` during configuration will enable ROFI to emit debugging information during execution (NOTE: debug logs, if enabled, will be verbose).
 Other useful options include: